 If you’re reading this, the chances are you’re new to open water swimming.
 You will want to stay clear of other swimmers where you can, allowing you to focus on your own race without worrying about swimming close to others.
 However, you also need to be aware of slower swimmers you may be about to swim into, so you can’t afford to swim in your own little world without the risk of injury or going very off course.

 You may be very new or unfamiliar with freestyle (front crawl), and after a matter of minutes or seconds, you may feel panicked and need to revert to breaststroke.
-This is fine, you can breaststroke your way around the entire course if you need to.
+This is fine, you can breaststroke your way around the entire course if you need to, but please don’t so when close to other swimmers, as you can very easily injure them and end their race, only use breaststroke when away from the racing line.
 You can also hold onto a kayak for a rest if you want, although it’s best to ask the kayaker where the best place to hold onto is, as you don’t want to capsize them.
 Not only is this unpleasant for all involved, this affects the level of safety cover they can provide, and may distract from a swimmer in trouble.

 Your primary goal is to make it to the first buoy, which you should have scouted out at the start of the race, and which everyone else will be heading towards.
 This does create a pinch point however, as everyone wants the best (closest) line to the buoy.
 If you are surrounded by other swimmers, it may be more beneficial to add an extra 5M onto your swim by going wide rather than swimming close to the buoy itself and risking a kick to the chest or being swum over.